mrfinesse47/mrfinesse47/README.md

  I am passionate about developing apps that are beautiful, intuitive, and useful.

- I am currently working on: Learning Vue
+ I am currently working on: A Kanban task management board

 other than that i love to play chess ♟, if you care for a game you can find me on <a href = "https://lichess.org/@/mrfinesse47">lichess</a>..